plclub/plclub-web/blog/2020-05-15-Defunctionalize-the-Continuation.md

 ```

 It is hopefully evident here that *evaluation contexts* in `sum` play the same
-role as *continuations* in `sum'`
+role as *continuations* in `sum'`.
 Nevertheless, to go from recognizing the shape of the evaluation context to
 coming up with the optimized `sum''`, there remains a small gap.
-How do we actually finish the story from this point?
+How do we logically finish the story from this point?

 1. We must compress such an evaluation context to a plain number.

 2. We must carry explicitly the compressed evaluation context to achieve
-   tail-recursion.
+   tail recursion.

 These two steps correspond exactly to defunctionalization and CPS
 transformation, just in the reverse order of what we detailed previously.